lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

  vec3 camera_direction = normalize(-position);
 ```

-With the previous function, the main function of the vertex function is very simple.
+With the previous function, the main function of the vertex shader is very simple.

 ```glsl
 void main()